Rick Ware Racing: Camping World Truck Series

 Rick Ware Racing made its NASCAR debut in the Craftsman Truck Series.
 In 1999, RWR made two starts, one with Randy MacDonald and the other with driver-owner Rick Ware in trucks 51 and 81.

 In 2000, the organization was set to run the entire season with two teams, the 51 and 81 when Rick Ware was injured in a head-on crash at California Speedway that resulted in a career-ending fractured vertebra to the neck.
 Ware moved into the ownership role to continue the team.
-Drivers Tom Boston, David Starr, Michael Dokken and Donnie Neuenberger finished out the 20 race schedule.
-Dokken produced an 8th-place finish at Loudon and led at Nazareth.
-Rick Ware finished a career-high of 13th at Texas.
+Drivers Tom Boston, David Starr, Michael Dokken and Donnie Neuenberger finished out the twenty race schedule.
+Dokken produced an eighth place finish at Loudon and led at Nazareth.
+Rick Ware finished a career-high of thirteenth at Texas.

 For 2001, Brian Rose ran 15 races before heading off to Bobby Hamilton Racing.
 Nathan Buttke, Travis Clark, Dokken, Coy Gibbs, Donnie Neuenberger, Trent Owens, Jonathon Price, Sammy Ragan, Michael Ritch, Jerry Robertson, Brian Sockwell, Jason Thom and Rich Woodland Jr. completed the roster that watched Rick Ware Racing expand to a three and an occasional four race team with numbers 51, 71, 81, 91.

-Dokken had a season-high of 11th at Nazareth, Rose finished 12th at Fontana and many others finished in the Top 20 with laps being led by Dokken and Ritch for the season.
+Dokken had a season-high of 11th at Nazareth, Rose finished twelfth at Fontana and many others finished in the top-twenty with laps being led by Dokken and Ritch for the season.

 In 2002, Rick Ware Racing switched to Dodge and fielded the 5, 51 and 81 entries for several drivers.
 Lance Hooper ran the most races for the team with a total of twelve events.
 Randy Briggs, Mike Cofer, Michael Dokken, Jason Hedlesky, Ryan Hemphill, Scott Kirkpatrick, Scott Kuhn, Carl Long, Blake Mallory, Donny Morelock, Donnie Neuenberger, Jonathon Price, Michael Ritch, Brian Rose, Morgan Shepherd, Jason Thom, Andy Thurman, Jason White and Angie Wilson all competed for the team.
 Most drivers finished in the top 15 with Hooper leading a lap at Darlington.

 During the 2003 NASCAR Craftsman Truck Series season, Rick Ware Racing decided to focus on one driver for a full season.
 Jerry Hill was slated for the task.
 Hill competed in 22 of the 25 events and finished 18th in the drivers' standings in the No. 5 Dodge.
 Ware also raced the number 51 and 81 with a number of drivers such as Rusty Alton, Stan Boyd, Randy Briggs, Doug Keller, Carl Long, Blake Mallory, G. J. Mennen Jr., Chase Montgomery and Brian Sockwell.